christopherallanperry/christopherallanperry.github.io/_posts/2018-01-21-template-literals.markdown

 ...but what does that mean and why are they useful in the messages we're logging out to the console?

-At their simplest, [Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) are an alternative to single (`''`) and double (`""`) quotes, with the added benefit that they can have an expression evaluated inside them at runtime.
+At their simplest, [Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) are an alternative to single (`''`) and double (`""`) quotes, with the added benefit that they can have an expression evaluated inside them at run time.
 Used in a `console.log()` statement, we can output a string that includes values that have been updated at the time the statement gets run.

 ## Getting ready
 To use template literal, you will first need to find out where the 'back-tick' (\` \`) or ([grave accent](https://en.wikipedia.org/wiki/Grave_accent)) lives on your keyboard.
 On most UK keyboards (full-size and laptop), it can be found at the left-end of the number row, on Apple keyboards it can be found to the left of the 'Z' key.